Jobs In Portugal For Americans in 2026

 - These positions will likely require fluent Portuguese

-The most popular jobs in Portugal vary greatly, ranging from IT center work and to hotel and resort work, as well as other hospitality jobs.
+The most popular jobs in Portugal vary greatly, ranging from IT center work to hotel and resort work as well as other hospitality jobs.
 Tourism thrives in Portugal, especially in Lisbon, Algarve, and Porto.

 Here is a list of the most popular jobs in Portugal: